TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/4-make-products-persistent.rst

 	);
 	?>

-After we installed the Extension, we can design our first in that baking per dukte.
-How in image 4-2 shown, let's produce receive becomes in addition a system file, that the products 1: In this, we put some few new Bestandsdaten at 2.
+After we installed the Extension, we can create our first products in the backend.
+Like shown in image 4-2, we create a sys folder that takes the products (see 1 in figure 4-2).
+In this, we put some few new inventory data (see 2 in figure 4-2).

 .. figure:: /Images/4-FirstExtension/figure-4-2.png
 	:align: center

-	Figure 4-2: @todo translate legend
+	Figure 4-2: Create a new product

-We created a copy (or a model) in this section reality in that we translated only a cut at characteristics of the real products in software, that play a role in our domain.
-This of the real world abstracted therewith completely is designed model.
+In this section we create a copy (or a model) of the reality, as we transferred only a part of the properties of the real products in software, that play a role in our domain.
+This model, which is abstracted of the real world, is completely designed with this.

-In order take action on that in the baking designed object, design we a Repository for products.
-The Tx_Inventory_Domain_Repository_ProductRepository is "discarded" are an object, in that the products.
-We can request a Repository to find all (or certain) products and to deliver at us.
+In order to access the objects created in the backend, we create a Repository for the products.
+The ``Tx_Inventory_Domain_Repository_ProductRepository`` is an object, in that the products are discarded.
+We can request a Repository to find all (or certain) products and deliver it to us.
 The Repository class is very short in our case::

 	<?php